 I grew up eating pasta, and I love it.
 It’s my go-to meal if I’m short on time…and money.

-Either way, if you are a ricotta fan, you will love this.
+If you are a ricotta fan, you will love this.
 Or a pea fan, for that matter.
-But don’t expect to win any wars with this one.

 Tagliatele with Smashed Peas, Sausage and Ricotta Cheese